MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 #.
 You can install PolyglotDB using a single Conda command :code:`conda create -n polyglotdb -c conda-forge polyglotdb python=3.12`
 #.
 Activate conda environment :code:`conda activate polyglotdb`
-#.
-You then have the ``pgdb`` utility that can be run inside your conda environment and manages a local database.

 .. _pip_install: